How these otherworldly sounds may help you hear your way to a happier, healthier you.

 Some studies — albeit small ones — show that binaural beats can have a positive effect.

-And when researchers in Richmond, Virginia, requested 36 adults with chronic pain to listen to two recordings of binaural beats for 20 minutes each day for 2 weeks, 77 percent felt their pain lessened.
+And when researchers in Richmond, Virginia, requested 36 adults with chronic pain to listen to two recordings of binaural beats for 20 minutes each day for 2 weeks,

 Still, not everyone is convinced they’re a panacea.